01206 23 33 53

 In addition, a refurbishment and demolition survey may be required by contractors who are carrying out any invasive maintenance or repair work such as rewiring, plumbing or plant dismantling.

 “Any buildings built or refurbished before the year 2000 may contain asbestos.
 As long as the asbestos-containing material (ACM) is in good condition, and is not being or going to be disturbed or damaged, there is negligible risk.
 But if it is disturbed or damaged, it can become a danger to health, because people may breathe in any asbestos fibres released into the air.”

-A refurbishment and demolition survey is intended to locate any asbestos containing materials within a building (or the area which is being worked on) as well as identifying the type of asbestos present through asbestos testing.
+A refurbishment and demolition survey is intended to locate any asbestos containing materials within a building (or the area which is being worked on) as far as reasonably practicable, as well as identifying the type of asbestos present through asbestos testing.

 The price of an R&D Survey includes travel to the property, a number of asbestos samples (the number of which varies depending on the size of the property) and the cost of producing the report.

 The report will include a plan of the property and identify where each asbestos sample was taken from.
 If asbestos was detected in the sample, this will be noted on the report.

 All asbestos samples taken to complete the R&D survey are tested by an independent UKAS accredited laboratory to ensure that there is no conflict of interest.